|Module code||BCM 262|

 |Faculty||Faculty of Natural and Agricultural Sciences|

 Biochemistry of nutrition and toxicology.
 Proximate analysis of nutrients.
-Review of energy requirements and expenditure, starvation, marasmus and kwashiorkor.
+Review of energy requirements and expenditure.
 Respiratory quotient.
 Requirements and function of water, vitamins and minerals.
 Interpretation and modification of RDA values for specific diets, eg growth, exercise, pregnancy and lactation, aging and starvation.
 Interactions between nutrients.
+Comparison of monogastric and ruminant metabolism.
 Cholesterol, polyunsaturated, essential fatty acids and dietary anti-oxidants.
 Oxidation of fats.
 Biochemical mechanisms of water- and fat-soluble vitamins and assessment of vitamin status.
 Mineral requirements, biochemical mechanisms, imbalances and diarrhoea.
 Biochemistry of xenobiotics: absorption, distribution, metabolism and excretion (ADME); detoxification reactions: oxidation/reduction (Phase I), conjugations (Phase II), export from cells (Phase III); factors affecting metabolism and disposition.
-Examples of genetic abnormalities, phenotypes and frequencies.
+Toxic responses: tissue damage and physiological effects, teratogenesis, immunotoxicity, mutagenesis and carcinogenesis.
 Examples of toxins: biochemical mechanisms of common toxins and their antidotes.
-Natural toxins from fungi, plants and animals: goitrogens, cyanogens, cholineesterase inhibitors, ergotoxin, aflatoxins Practical training in scientific writing skills: evaluating scientific findings.
-Introduction to practical techniques in nutrition and toxicology.
-Experimental design and calculations in experiments: determining nutritional value of metabolites and studying the ADME of toxins.
+Antibiotics and resistance.
+Natural toxins from fungi, plants and animals: goitrogens, cyanogens, cholineesterase inhibitors, ergotoxin, aflatoxins Practical training in analyses of nutrients, fatty acids separations, antioxidant determination, and enzyme activity measurements, PO ratio of mitochondria, electrophoresis, extraction, solubility and gel permeation techniques.

 |Service modules||Faculty of Health Sciences|